Open Letter to Fred Armisen: The Cultural Power and Responsibility of SNL

 Maybe if the Green Party works hard on down ballot races for the next 20 years and finally gets a decent number of Green Party Governors, Senators, and Congressmen will the duopoly be finally and truly broken.
 Of course, we all know that we have pressing matters like climate change that cannot wait for that kind of a 20 year slog.
 What do we do in the meantime?

-Reason 3: Vengeance on Clinton, the DNC, and all the corrupt Democrats!
+Reason 3: "I want vengeance on Clinton, the DNC, and all the corrupt Democrats!"

 The other reason I've maybe most often heard to vote Green in 2016 is that it gives progressives a chance to use the voting booth for their activism, to cast a so-called "protest vote," and, in so doing, "send a message" to the corrupt, corporate Democrats that they will be held accountable on issues like the TPP, fracking, universal healthcare, the Israel occupation Palestine, Wall St. regulation, electoral reform, money in politics, etc.